flathub-infra/website/README.md

 <img src="https://hosted.weblate.org/widgets/flathub/-/glossary/multi-auto.svg" alt="Translation status" />
 </a>

+There are some translations, that get reused from [Appstreams Translations](https://hosted.weblate.org/projects/appstream/) for e.g. age ratings.

 ## Stripe payment testing

 In both staging and development environments, Stripe is running in test mode (all data is fake).